adjust/dev-docs/docs/react-native/index.md

 ## 5. Add iOS frameworks

 The Adjust SDK is able to get extra information when you include certain iOS frameworks in your app.
 These frameworks enable certain SDK features, but they're not mandatory for the SDK to work normally.
-You can add the frameworks and then mark them as optional in __Project Settings > Build Phases > Link Binary With Libraries__.
+You can add the frameworks and then mark them as optional in {menuselection}`Project Settings --> Build Phases --> Link Binary With Libraries`.

 :::{list-table}
 :header-rows: 1